 The Illinois Commerce Commission (ICC) took a big step in improving the power market, proposing new rules to protect consumers against misleading marketing.

 CUB and other consumer advocates applaud the new rules.
 For about two years, we have been calling for tougher rules to prevent misleading and confusing marketing by alternative electric suppliers.
-(Read CUB’s statement and to the ICC in favor of the new protections.)
+(Read CUB’s statement and send a message to the ICC in favor of the new protections.)

 Over the years, CUB has heard horrifying tales of Illinois consumers being charged prices up to six times higher than the regulated utility.
 Some of those people didn’t even know they were with a power supplier until their bills skyrocketed.